NomiChirps/tplp2/README.md

 - [Use Arduino Libraries with the Rasperry Pi Pico C/C++ SDK](https://www.hackster.io/fhdm-dev/use-arduino-libraries-with-the-rasperry-pi-pico-c-c-sdk-eff55c)
 - [How to define and measure clock jitter](https://www.sitime.com/api/gated/AN10007-Jitter-and-measurement.pdf)
 - [Bit Twiddling Hacks](http://graphics.stanford.edu/~seander/bithacks.html) (the one and only)

+# todos whomst done

+- [x] spend a week fruitlessly debugging instability between FreeRTOS-SMP + pico-sdk before giving up on SMP in disgust. at least I learned a lot and ironed out a few other issues along the way.
+- [x] vApplicationGetIdleTaskMemory mystery: why doesn't my definition clash with the rp2040 port's in idle_task_static_memory.c?
+  - ah. because i needed alwayslink=1 in FreeRTOS. it's fine though, we don't need to add it. the local definition gets linked in just fine.
+- [x] (vanity) rename FreeRTOS or FreeRTOS-Kernel to the same thing, so we can say e.g. "@FreeRTOS" instead of "@FreeRTOS-Kernel//:FreeRTOS"
+- [x] Tune FreeRTOS
+  - The verdict: we'll be using non-SMP with preemption.
+If we need the second core for something, we'll put it there manually.
+  - [x] enable SMP/multicore
+    - turns out this was a terrible idea.
+  - [x] audit FreeRTOSConfig.h
+  - [x] (friendship ended with Arduino) audit Arduino compat libraries for blocking delays?
+  - [x] (friendship ended with Arduino) use scope to verify reliability in the presence of Arduino libs
+  - [x] write configASSERT handler (use the NeoPixel LED?)
+- [x] use the genrule() trick to finally encapsulate FreeRTOS headers
+- [x] use DMA for the Sharp LCD driver, just for funsies
+- [x] figure out how to track TODO/FIXME/XXX in IDE
+- [x] organize source code under src/ (I changed my mind later)
+- [x] (it's not possible, i decided) refer to FreeRTOS headers with a prefix, if possible (actually it is)
+- [x] Make sure we're not using floating point math anywhere (including dependencies): discovered via std::unordered_map that we panic if any floating point math is used
+- [x] Reset to the bootloader without touching the board: magic 1200 baud connection
+- [x] Get FreeRTOS running
+- [x] Bazel-ify the build